analogdevicesinc/adi_3dtof_adtf31xx/README.md

 ```
 The first four values in the third line represents the version number, in this case, 5.2.5.0.
 If it is lower than this value, follow these steps below to update.
 1. On your PC, install ADI ToF SDK release [v6.0.1](https://github.com/analogdevicesinc/ToF/releases/tag/v6.0.1)
-2. After installing goto the inastallation folder and run the following commands to download the image
+2. After installing goto the installation folder and run the following commands to download the image
    ```bash
    cd ~/Analog\ Devices/ToF_Evaluation_Ubuntu_ADTF3175D-Relx.x.x/image.
    chmod +x get_image.sh and ./get_image.sh.
    ```
    - Latest image will be downloaded at ./image path as NXP-Img-Relx.x.x-ADTF3175D-.zip.
 Extract this folder using unzip NXP-Img-Relx.x.x-ADTF3175D-.zip command.
    - This folder contains the NXP image and ADSD3500 firmware(Fw_Update_x.x.x.bin).
-3. Run the following command to copy the Fimware to the NXP device
+3. Run the following command to copy the Firmware to the NXP device
    ```bash
    $ scp Fw_Update_5.2.5.bin analog@10.43.0.1:/home/analog/Workspace
       Username: analog